 You might know it as the house or the car body, but the cab is the mission control of an excavator.
 This is where you’ll operate the excavator and keep track of some basics.
 Cabs can often turn 360 degrees for max visibility, depending on the model you’re using.
 Within the cab, you have your main control mechanism, which will vary from model to model, as well as the following components.

 11. Main Controls

 This will vary depending on the machine, but this is your mission control of the excavator.
-This is where you’ll find basic controls, steering mechanisms, safety measures and more.
+This is where you’ll find the excavator’s basic controls, steering mechanisms, safety measures and more.

 ROPS stands for “rollover protective structure” and is an important safety feature.
 It’s meant to protect the operator in the event of a rollover.

 The counterweight does exactly what the name implies — it counterbalances the excavator when digging, providing leverage and preventing the excavator from tipping.